What’s happening with our students’ brain and how can mindfulness support them?

 Introducing mindfulness to teens can be especially rewarding and challenging.
 Working with adolescents can bring to the surface the unresolved feelings and painful experiences we faced as adolescent.
 To be effective with this age group, we must reflect and turn to our own practice.
 We also have to make sure that when we offer mindfulness to adolescents it is relevant and engaging otherwise we won’t be able to truly support them.

 This is just the beginning of a conversation.
 Little Flower Yoga has activities specifically designed for this age group.
-Check out our Teen Deck as well as our Teen Webinar, which goes into more details about creating engaging experience when working with adolescents.
+Check out our Teen Deck as well as our Teen Webinar on Wed, Dec 5 at 7:30 PM, EST, which goes into more details about creating engaging experience when working with adolescents.

 If this is a topic of interest we hope you’ll find these resources helpful.

 Argos Gonzalez is a teacher, lecturer, and mindfulness and yoga instructor.
 He has 13 years of experience teaching high school in the Bronx and teaches pre-service and in-service teachers at Hunter College School of Education in NY.
 Argos is certified through both Mindful Schools and Little Flower Yoga (LFY), and currently serves as the director of professional development for The School Yoga Project, a program of LFY.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 If you are interested in purchasing any of the resources mentioned above, you can help support free programs like Mindful Mondays by navigating to them through the included links.
 Thank you for your support!